stelin41/myconfig/README.md

 # myconfig
-My custom config files for arch, gentoo, qtile, dwm and a list of packages.
+My custom config files for macOs and linux